grange85/ahfow-www/_posts/2015/2015-03-31-audio-lost-tracks-mr-jealousy-luna-suite-by-luna.markdown

 - lost tracks
 tags: []
 ---
 <p>As <a href="/2015/03/another-noah-baumbach-movie-another-dean-wareham-cameo/" title="Another Noah Baumbach movie… another Dean Wareham cameo">another Noah Baumbach movie</a> is hitting cinemas this weekend here's a related Luna obscurity.
-Dean first worked with Noah Baumbach on his 1997 film <a href="/database/release/mr-jealousy/" title="Mr. Jealousy">Mr. Jealousy</a> and has been involved in some capacity or another with most of his subsequent work.</p>
+Dean first worked with Noah Baumbach on his 1997 film Mr. Jealousy and has been involved in some capacity or another with most of his subsequent work.</p>

 <div class="well">
   <p class="audio">Audio: <a href="https://media.fullofwishes.co.uk/02-luna/audio/03-luna-mr-jealousy-suite.mp3">Mr. Jealousy Suite - Luna</a></p>